Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 Alas, now that our setup work is complete, time get a look at our production data pipeline code!

 <!-- ------------------------ -->
-## IDE overview and buidling our dbt project
+## IDE overview and building our dbt project
 Duration: 5

 dbt Cloud's IDE will be our development space for this workshop, so let's get familiar with it.
 Once we've done that we'll run the pipeline we imported from our forked repo.